Web Components: History

+In 2017, Ionic (mobile app framework) team built StencilJS, a JavaScript compiler that generates Web Components.

 In 2018, Angular 6 introduced Angular Elements that lets you package your Angular components as custom web elements, which are part of the web components set of web platform APIs.

 In 2018, Firefox 63 enabled Web Components support by default and updated the developer tools to support them.

+In 2018, LitElement was developed by the Google Chrome team as part of larger Polymer project.
+LitElement was designed to be a lightweight and easy-to-use framework for creating web components.